Fair Division with Two-Sided Preferences: Introduction

 \subsection{Related Work}

-Even though fair division has given rise to a sizable literature, the vast majority of the literature assumes one-sided preferences---in our terminology, the teams have preferences over the players, but not vice versa.
+Even though fair division has given rise to a sizable body of work \citep{BramsTa96,Moulin03,Moulin19}, the vast majority of the literature assumes one-sided preferences---in our terminology, the teams have preferences over the participants, but not vice versa.
 A small number of recent papers have combined fairness concepts with two-sided preferences. \citet{FreemanMiSh21} considered many-to-many matching and proposed the notion of \emph{double envy-freeness up to one match (DEF1)}, which requires EF1 to hold for both sides simultaneously.
-Note that in our many-to-one setting, DEF1 is meaningless on the player side because it is always trivially satisfied. \citet{GollapudiKoPl20} studied many-to-many matching in a dynamic setting; their positive results primarily hold for symmetric binary valuations, which are much more restrictive than the valuations that we allow. \citet{PatroBiGa20} investigated fairness in two-sided platforms between producers and customers, but assumed that producers are indifferent between customers.
-We stress that none of these papers studied a model that suitably captures our motivating examples such as the allocation of sports players to teams.
+Note that in our many-to-one setting, DEF1 is meaningless on the participant side because it is always trivially satisfied. \citet{GollapudiKoPl20} studied many-to-many matching in a dynamic setting; their positive results primarily hold for symmetric binary valuations, which are much more restrictive than the valuations that we allow. \citet{PatroBiGa20} investigated fairness in two-sided platforms between producers and customers, but assumed that producers are indifferent between customers.
+We emphasize that none of these papers addressed a model that suitably captures our motivating examples such as the allocation of sports players to teams or volunteers to community service clubs.

-While most fair division papers assume that the items (in our terminology, players) are goods and some assume that they are chores, a recent line of work has relaxed these assumptions by allowing items to be either goods or chores, with this evaluation possibly varying across agents (in our terminology, teams) \citep{AleksandrovWa20,BercziBeBo20,KulkarniMeTa21,AzizCaIg22}.
+While most fair division papers assume that the items (in our terminology, participants) are goods and some assume that they are chores, a recent line of work has relaxed these assumptions by allowing items to be either goods or chores, with this evaluation possibly varying across agents (in our terminology, teams) \citep{AleksandrovWa20,AzizRe20,BhaskarSrVa21,KulkarniMeTa21,AzizCaIg22,HosseiniSiVa23,BercziBeBo24}. \citet{BogomolnaiaMoSa17} coined the term \emph{mixed manna} to describe such division problems. \citet{AzizCaIg22} showed that an EF1 allocation always exists and can be found efficiently, and that the same is true for an EF1 and PO allocation when there are two agents. \citet{BhaskarSrVa21} provided a polynomial-time algorithm for computing an EF1 allocation when valuations are not necessarily additive but each agent can partition the items into those that always yield nonnegative marginal utility and those that always yield nonpositive marginal utility. \citet{BercziBeBo24} established the existence of an EF1 allocation for arbitrary set valuations in the case of two agents.

-Lastly, we remark that justified envy is commonly studied in two-sided matching.
-Indeed, it forms the basis of the stability notion in one-to-one matching \citep{GaleSh62}, and has also been used in many-to-one matching \citep{WuRo18,Yokoi20}.